Miami, FL Scuba Diving and Snorkeling Accident & Injury Attorney

 If you or a member of your family was seriously injured in a snorkeling or scuba accident, you may be entitled to financial compensation for the harms they suffered.
 In many accidents, this means seeking compensation for medical expenses, lost wages, and pain and suffering that the accident caused.
 In more serious accidents, this could mean seeking damages for the death of a loved one.

 Medical expenses can be claimed in full to cover damages for emergency treatment at a hospital and follow-up care.
 This means that the emergency room stay should be covered, but so should any surgeries or rehabilitation you need.
 You can also get emergency medical transportation costs covered, which could be expensive if you were injured out at sea.

 Damages for lost wages can cover any wages you missed because of the injuries and your recovery.
 This can include damages for missed work while you are in the hospital as well as any lost earning capacity if you suffered permanent injuries and disabilities.

 Compensation for pain and suffering is not easily proved by financial records and medical bills, but you can testify to how the injury affected you and how severe the damages you faced were.
 Pain and suffering can include damages for physical pain and discomfort as well as mental anguish and emotional distress.

 Damages for the loss of a loved one can include additional compensation.
 Talk to a lawyer about these damages.

 Call Our Miami Scuba and Snorkeling Injury Attorneys for a Free Consultation

 If you or a loved one was injured in a scuba accident or snorkeling accident in Miami, call Rivkind Margulies & Rivkind today.
-Our Miami scuba and snorkeling injury lawyers represent injury victims and their families in lawsuits to recover compensation for medical bills, lost wages, pain & suffering, and other damages.
+Our Miami and Florida dive boat scuba accident lawyers represent injury victims and their families in lawsuits to recover compensation for medical bills, lost wages, pain & suffering, and other damages.
 For your free legal consultation, call us today at (305) 204-5369.